"I got a citation! What do I do?"

 - Food, drinks, and chewing gum are not allowed in the courtroom.

-- Smoking is prohibited by law in all areas of city buildings.
+- Tobacco is prohibited in all areas of city buildings.

 - All shirts should be tucked in.